dsshekhawat0786/Inventory.API/README.md

 # Inventory.API
-This Is .net api demo
+This is API for the Inventory demo